Electrux/Ethereal/README.md

 Also, the interpreter code internally uses `PREFIX` to locate the `lib` and `include` directories, so you will have to rebuild the codebase if you change `PREFIX` and then install.

-# Roadmap

-*  Add terminal related functions (like term width, height) in libterm
-*  Write primary language and standard library documentation
-*  Perhaps use `union` type for operand value of `instr_code_t` to avoid using conversions like `std::stoi` in ExecInternal

 Contributions are definitely accepted and greatly appreciated. ❤️